AaronTian-stack/SXC/README.md

 # SXC - Standalone Shader Compiler

-SXC (Shader eXecution Compiler) is a command line tool for batch compilation of HLSL shaders built on top of the QhenkiX graphics library.
-It provides parallel compilation with support for shader permutations and multiple shader models.
-It is heavily inspired by [ShaderMake](https://github.com/NVIDIA-RTX/ShaderMake) (MIT License), but with a key difference being that it does not create a individual subprocess for every shader compilation, which should result in lower overhead.
+SXC (Shader eXecution Compiler) is a command line tool for batch compilation of HLSL shaders.
+It is a frontend for compiling shaders using [DXC](https://github.com/microsoft/DirectXShaderCompiler) and [FXC](https://learn.microsoft.com/en-us/windows/win32/direct3dtools/fxc).
+Although SXC uses the [QhenkiX](../QhenkiX) library, it can be used on its own as a separate tool.

+SXC is heavily inspired by [ShaderMake](https://github.com/NVIDIA-RTX/ShaderMake) (MIT License), but with a key difference being that it does not create a individual subprocess for every shader compilation, which should result in lower overhead.

 ## Features